dmbarbour/awelon/AboutAO.md

 There is no concept of escaping text built into AO, though developers are certainly free to create text then statically post-process it.
 There are many use cases for inline text: labels, short captions, micro DSLs (e.g. for regular expressions), and so on.
 Inline text may not start immediately after a newline.

-Blocks in AO use square brackets and contain arbitrary AO code:
+Blocks in AO use square brackets and contain arbitrary AO code.
+The square brackets qualify as word separators, so it's okay to run them together:

         [12.3 :foo dup bloop flip trip]

-Blocks may freely cross multiple lines, be nested, and so on.
-Though, a large block should be considered for refactoring.
-The square brackets count as word separators.
+        [[[foo]each]keep]dip

+While large blocks are permitted, large or deep blocks should generally be understood as a *code smell* - if you see a lot of them, it's wise to refactor.
+Consider use of adverbs or staged programming idioms.

 AO literals have a slightly different type than ABC literals.